The Spiritual Centre.co.uk

 This unique vibration serves as a conduit for ancient wisdom, allowing the bearer to tap into the collective knowledge of generations past.
 As you carry the rowan wand, you'll find your intuition sharpened, enabling you to navigate complex social situations with ease and grace.
 The dual nature of the forked wand symbolises balance, helping you reconcile conflicting emotions and make decisions with clarity.

-Animal Spirits of Rowan Tree
+Totems and Entities of the Rowan Tree

 Bruce Clifton